 ActivityThe day of surgery, limited activity is best.
 Resting in a reclined position is most comfortable.
 If your procedure was done with sedation, DO NOT DRIVE AFTER PROCEDURE FOR 24 HOURS.

 StitchesStitches may be placed at the time of surgery.
 In most cases, they are expected to dissolve within 5-7 days following your surgery.

-NoteIn case of any problems, or if you have any questions, contact the office.
+NoteIn case of any problems, or if you have any questions, contact the office at any time.
 Please try to anticipate prescription refills or care problems during office hours.
 Prescriptions will not be filled over the weekend.

 Board certified in Oral & Maxillofacial surgeryThe surgical specialty of oral and maxillofacial surgery requires up to six additional years of hospital based surgical and anesthesia training beyond dental school.

 Contact Pacific Oral and Facial Surgery Center Today!The first step to a healthier, happier you.

 Livermore1133 E. Stanley Blvd. #215 • Livermore, CA 94550